Dethroned? Burger King set to close hundreds of restaurants

 Joshua Kobza of Restaurant Brands International (RBI) Inc., which owns Burger King, confirmed the news to Today.com earlier this week, saying the plan is to close between 300 to 400 stores across the nation.

-The CEO added, amid the release of the company’s first-quarter report, that hundreds of Burger King locations are closed every year.
+The CEO added, amid the release of the company’s first-quarter report, that hundreds of Burger King locations are closed every year, WHNT reports.

 Kobza said the company’s focus will now be on working with smaller franchisees and established operators to build or develop existing restaurants.